No blowout is bigger than your wedding day. So when the opportunity presents itself, many of us want to go all out on the day we’ll never forget.

 9. Buy a used dress

-You could save 50 percent or more by buying a used dress.
+You can save 50 percent or more by buying a used dress.
 Your local bridal boutique may have a consignment section or you can shop online at websites like Nearly Newlywed, PreOwnedWeddingDresses.com and Once Wed.

 For more ideas on how to save, check out our other tips to save on your dream dress.